 An Interrupted Childhood is a photographic tribute to Polish WWII Survivors in Minnesota.
-It represents the conclusion of phase two of this multi-year project that has been planned for five phases.
-Phase One of the project focused on Polish Solidarity era refugees.
+It represents the conclusion of phase two of this multi-year project, which has been planned for five phases.

 During this phase of the Kalejdoskop Polski MN project, we collected the oral histories and photographs of Polish Minnesotans who have been through the horrors of the war: a slave laborer in the Third Reich, deportees to Siberia, a Polish Army Cadet, a Volhynia Massacre survivor, and a Holocaust survivor.
 These stories represent different fates of Poles during WWII.

-An Interrupted Childhood is a part of the Kalejdoskop Polski MN project.
-Seven portraits of Polish-Minnesotans will be on display at the Minnesota State Capitol North Corridor from September 1- 15, 2022.
-The opening reception is scheduled for Saturday, September 3, 2022, 12-2 PM at the Minnesota State Capitol Vault (B15).
-Kowalski's Market sponsors the opening reception.
+This traveling exhibition was previously shown at the Minnesota State Capitol North Corridor from September 1- 15, 2022.
+The opening reception scheduled for Saturday, September 3, 2022, 12-2 PM at the Minnesota State Capitol Vault (B15) was sponsored by Kowalski's Market.

 "In the Kalejdoskop project, we attempt to connect historical facts and events with narratives to document how the events played on the human scale to describe the frame of reference to a particular place and time.

 The stories of WWII survivors need to be preserved as some of these individuals have rarely spoken publicly about their experiences.
 The narratives of Polish WWII survivors teach us lessons of survival, growth, and resilience that are truly humbling and inspiring." - Dr. Katarzyna Litak, President of MPMS.